Haoyang113/UPose/README.md

 - 🧍 Standard Human IK skeleton support
 - ⌨️ Real-time data streaming from Python to Unity
 - 🏃 Several interactive demos included

+## ✍ Cite as
+If you use this repository in your research please cite as:

+`UPose - AI motion tracking for Unity [Computer software].
+GitHub, 2023. https://github.com/digitalworlds/UPose`

 ## 📔 Contents
 ### Demo 1 - 🏃‍♂️ Exercise Room